The Practical Guide to Working with a Doula

 If you want reimbursement from your health savings account (HSA) or flexible spending account (FSA), let us know so we can send you a specialized receipt at this point.

-We are on call for you 24/7 starting at 38 weeks of pregnancy
+Your doula goes on call for you 24/7 starting at 38 weeks of pregnancy

 Keep in touch